Bradfield/algos/introduction.md

 algorithms and data structures increases proportionally to the depth at which you understand it—a depth that comes through a combination of study and application.
-Those who understand trees in depth are more likely to identify tree shapes in their own data, and have the confidence to apply a traversal algorithm appropriately.
+Those who understand trees in depth are more likely to identify tree shapes in their own data, unlocking superior solutions to their problems.
 Those who count Big-O analysis as a tool in their toolkits not only have a better vocabulary for comparing alternative strategies, they are also more cognizant overall of the trade offs we implicitly make every day.
 Those who see recursion everywhere see recursion everywhere :)

 One trade off that *we* have made is to sacrifice breadth for the sake of depth.
 We cover fewer data structures and algorithms than a typical